ThaNarie/json-import-loader/README.md

 loader config.

 Please look at the `/test/_fixtures` folder for usage examples.

+**Note:** When importing JS files, if you want to support the `import!` syntax there as well, you have to use this loader for those JS files as well.
+Do this in the webpack config, and make sure to only include specific paths, so it won't be active for all JS files.

 **Note:** When used on an empty file, it will return an empty object.